prateEKsaha07/prateEKsaha07/README.md

 - 👋 Hi, I’m @prateEKsaha07
-- 👀 I’m interested in coding specifically c++ and python
+- 👀 I’m interested in coding specifically c++ and web development
-- 🌱 I’m currently learning web development and c++
+- 🌱 I’m currently learning web development, c++ and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he\him